-Article L611-10 of the IPC expressly states as patentable all new inventions implying an inventive-step and susceptible to industrial application, and that shall not be regarded as inventions, discoveries, scientific theories and mathematical, aesthetic creations, schemes, rules and methods for performing mental acts, playing games or doing business, programmes for computers or presentations of information (Paris Court of First Instance March 19, 2010, RG 2008/01998: cancellation of a patent covering solely a method of presenting information).
+Article L611-10 of the IPC expressly states as patentable all new inventions implying an inventive step, and susceptible to industrial application, and that shall not be regarded as inventions, discoveries, scientific theories and mathematical methods, aesthetic creations, schemes, rules and methods for performing mental acts, playing games or doing business, programs for computers, or presentations of information (Paris Court of First Instance, March 19, 2010, RG 2008/01998: cancellation of a patent covering solely a method of presenting information; see also European Patent Convention, Article 52).
 These provisions apply only to the extent to which the patent relates to such subject matter.
-Thus, patents referring to computer programmes may be valid (Paris Court of First Instance, November 20, 2007, PIBD-2007-867-III-59, regarding the patentability of a system of couponing including a computer programme).
+Thus, patents referring to computer programs may be valid (Paris Court of First Instance, November 20, 2007, PIBD-2007-867-III-59, regarding the patentability of a system of couponing including a computer program).

-More precisely, articles L611-16 et seq. provide that methods for treatment of the human or animal body by surgery or therapy and diagnostic methods are not patentable.
+More precisely, Articles L611-16 et seq. provide that methods for treatment of the human or animal body by surgery or therapy and diagnostic methods are not patentable.
 However, this rule does not apply to products, in particular substances or compositions, for use in any of these methods.
 Thus, very commonly, pharmaceutical patents are validated (Paris Court of First Instance July 10, 2010, RG 2008/16206).